wildlifetrusts/nextdoornature/content/guides/en/types-of-community-group-england-and-wales.md

 summary: This guides explains the different types of group in England and Wales
 relatedGuides:
   - Setting up a basic community group
+category: admin-and-info
 ---
 ## An Unincorporated Association
 If you’re just a small group of volunteers, with no plans to employ staff or rent premises, this is the one for you.
 It’s the easiest group to set up.
 All you need is to write a “constitution” or “governing document”.
 This is a list of rules for the group.
 It also says what your group’s going to do, and how it’s going to do it.

 This kind of group:
 * doesn’t have to be a charity (although you can set up a charity if you want to).
 You will need to get official advice if you want to be a charity.
 * isn’t a separate legal structure.
 This means the group can’t take on a contract or own property - but individual members can do.
 * has members who vote on what the group should do.
 * the group can become a different type of group or a charity later.